blakic/blakic/README.md

 - 👋 Hi, I’m @blakic
-- 👀 I’m interested in aws Cloud
+- 👀 I’m interested in
-- 🌱 I’m currently learning SAA CO3
+- 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...